-Note: The clearing arrangements of broker/dealers with total capital of less than \$10MM will be examined before any firm is added to the approved list.
+Note: The clearing arrangements of broker/dealers with total capital of less than \$10 million will be examined before any firm is added to the approved list.

 - 5. The current and historical profitability of the firm. - 6.
-If the firm has insurance to cover any losses that may be attributable to errors that have impacted the City's investment program (i.e., unresolved delivery problems, delivery of incorrect securities).
+Insurance coverage for any losses that may be attributable to errors that have impacted the City's investment program (i.e., unresolved delivery problems, delivery of incorrect securities).